Sharing Our Roads

 Unfortunately, government recognition is but one of several pieces of the complete transportation puzzle.
 Arlington County can stripe all the bike lanes, paint all the sharrows, and design all the bicycle boulevards it wants: but if the people who live here aren’t willing to share these common spaces, it won’t work.

-A couple of weeks ago, I wrote a column about a pending legislative bill that would give cyclists an additional 12 inches of margin between passing cars and their bodies.
+A couple of weeks ago, I about a pending legislative bill that would give cyclists an additional 12 inches of margin between passing cars and their bodies.
 It's a relatively minor change in the law, and even if it doesn't pass, I suggested that it would be a good idea to give a little extra margin of safety when passing cyclists.
-The very first response from a commenter? “[W]hen cyclists stop riding in the road when there is a clearly available bike path right next to the road I will start to treat them more courteously.“ And I - as a cyclist who is beyond tired of the worn-out and unsupportable myth of the scofflaw cyclist being claimed as the obstacle to better relations – responded with my own share of aggressive snark.
+The very first response from a commenter? “[W]hen cyclists stop riding in the road when there is a clearly available bike path right next to the road I will start to treat them more courteously.“ And I - as a cyclist who is beyond tired of the worn-out and unsupportable myth of the scofflaw cyclist being claimed as the obstacle to better relations – with my own share of aggressive snark.
 As the comment thread evolved (devolved?), it was clear that most of the non-cycling participants in the discussion hadn't the first clue about the legal rights of cyclists in Virginia.
 But did that change anything?

 Sure, outlining the way in which the object of your immediate annoyance is wrong feels good at the time.
 And it may even be true in the long run (though really, it’s not the cyclists that are slowing you down).
 But that sort of aggressive back and forth doesn’t really accomplish anything.
 In the same way that the idiot in front of your car is always the person who doesn’t know how to drive, and the guy behind your car is always a tailgater, it’s often too easy to dehumanize other people who are sharing the street with you.
 And that's where we go so very wrong.